IBMResearch/jlocke/README.md

 ## Use

 Please visit [the tests](./test) to see a full example.
+NOTES:

+- The "bodyParser" should be attached before the middleware to capture the body of the POST requests.
-NOTE: Routes need to be defined after connecting this middleware to Express.
+- Routes need to be defined after connecting this middleware to Express.

 ### async `jLocke.init(uri, opts)` -> Promise